ivotedbury/HandsFreeArchitecture/README.md

 3. Then there's either the lift - press buttons (~ 30 people - medium traffic) or stairs - requires at least one pull handle (~10 people - low traffic).
 4. Then my front door which is a more complicated twist handle (very low traffic i.e. only me).

-Other examples:
+**Other examples:**

+- Most modern indoor fire doors will have a pull handle in one direction - start looking around you.
-- Everyone might use the same toilet door in an office.
+- Most people use the same door to the toilets in an office.
 - Lots of shops have a pull door to exit.
-- Most modern indoor fire doors will have a pull handle in one direction.

 **Existing solutions**